Music & Recording Industry

 The Music/Recording Industry program is designed for students who want to learn more about the music business and audio recording industry through a structured program of study.
-Musicians, producers, engineers, lawyers, agents, promoters, managers, and entertainment writers can all benefit from MRI courses.
+Musicians, producers, engineers, lawyers, agents, promoters, managers, and entertainment writers can benefit from MRI courses.
 The program integrates technical skills in recording, business, and legal aspects, along with production and distribution elements, to provide foundations in the music business and audio engineering fields.

-Program faculty are selected for their expertise in the technical or business aspects of the music/recording industry and for their outstanding teaching ability.
+Program faculty are selected for their expertise in the technical or business aspects of the music/recording industry and their outstanding teaching ability.

 Certificate in Music & Recording Industry (MRI)

 Admission to Program

 To be admitted to the certificate program, students should have completed 60 units of prior academic college credit or have sufficient experience to demonstrate they can perform upper-division work.
 Students who do not have 60 units may be accepted on a conditional basis and are encouraged to apply.
 Students may enroll in up to nine units before applying to a certificate program.

 The certificate program's course content requires good writing skills.
 Certificate students are asked to demonstrate their writing ability soon after admission to the certificate program to satisfy the university literacy requirement.

 The certificate program requires completion of 24 units.
 Nine units must be taken from a core of courses shown below, then a minimum of eleven units chosen from your chosen emphasis (Audio Engineering or Music Business), and the remaining three may be chosen from the following list of elective courses.

 For complete course descriptions, contact the program director.